mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

     repeats('-3', reports)
 ```
 This is much better.
-The function is now nearly impervious to type errors.
+The function is now impervious to type errors.

 ### 4.1.2 Get typecast methods
 We can get typecast methods from the [hi_score][1] project.